Yutaka Arai

-Yutaka Arai (荒井 優, Arai Yutaka) is a Japanese politician of the CDP and a member of the House of Representatives in the Diet since 2021.
+Yutaka Arai (荒井 優, Arai Yutaka) is a Japanese politician of the CDP and a member of the House of Representatives in the Diet from 2021 to 2026.

 Career

 Yutaka was born in Chiba.
 From the first to the third grade of elementary school, he studied at a Japanese elementary school in Sri Lanka due to his father Satoshi Arai's transfer to the Embassy of Japan in Sri Lanka.
 He later attended Sapporo Municipal Sankakuyama Elementary School, then attended junior high and high school in Yokohama, Kanagawa.
 While studying at Waseda University's Faculty of Political Economy in 1995, he served as the executive chairman of the YOSAKOI Soran Festival established by Gaku Hasegawa.

 After graduating from Waseda University, he joined Recruit and was assigned to the study division.
 After that, he worked as a director of a venture company, yosanet Corporation, and moved to Softbank.
 After the Great East Japanese Earthquake, he served as managing director of Great East Japanese Earthquake Recovery Support Foundation while working in the president's office.
 During this period, as a member of Futaba County Council for the Promotion of Education and Reconstruction Vision, he was involved in the establishment of Fukushima Prefectural Futaba Mirai Gakuen High School.